 Tax Tip: Obtain supporting documents at the time of making the contribution.

-Tax Tip: Obtain documents proving eligibility form the manufacturer of these items to be on the safe side.
+Tax Tip: Obtain documents proving eligibility from the manufacturer of these items to ensure eligibility.

 Alternative Minimum Tax (AMT)

-Tax Tip: Consult your tax advisor regarding AMT consequences to avoid falling into an AMT trap.
+Tax Tip: Consult a tax advisor to avoid AMT trap.

 Recognition of Same-Sex Marriage

 In United States v.
-Windsor, the Supreme Court held that section 3 of the Defense of Marriage Act (DOMA) is unconstitutional because it violates the principles of equal protection.
+Windsor, (2013) (Docket No. 12-307), the Supreme Court held that section 3 of the Defense of Marriage Act (DOMA) is unconstitutional because it violates the principles of equal protection of the Fourteenth Amendment to the US Constitution.
 It concluded that this section “undermines both the public and private significance of state-sanctioned same-sex marriages” and found that “no legitimate purpose” overcomes section 3’s “purpose and effect to disparage and to injure those whom the State, by its marriage laws, sought to protect” (Windsor, 133 S. Ct. at 2694-95).
 This ruling provides guidance on the effect of the Windsor decision on the Internal Revenue Service’s interpretation of the sections of the Code that refer to taxpayers’ marital status.